 Future access for UK students to participate in the next Erasmus+ programme, which starts in 2021, is at risk should an agreement not be reached, and EU students could also lose the opportunity to study and work in the UK as part of the programme.

-Representatives from the main student main student bodies in the EU and UK in agreement with education sectors argue in the statement that a mutually beneficial agreement on Erasmus+ can be reached, but any failure to compromise would be detrimental to students’ opportunities, particularly combined with the negative long-term impacts of Covid-19.
+Representatives from the main student bodies in the EU and UK in agreement with education sectors argue in the statement that a mutually beneficial agreement on Erasmus+ can be reached, but any failure to compromise would be detrimental to students’ opportunities, particularly combined with the negative long-term impacts of Covid-19.

 Vivienne Stern, Director, Universities UK International said:

 “It is vital that the UK and the EU are reminded of the mutually beneficial arrangement that is the UK’s participation in the Erasmus+ programme.
-We urge negotiators to act in the interests of students to agree a compromise that allows UK and EU students to continue to benefit from life-changing, high-quality international experiences, and that allows students, universities and organisations to develop and further crucial strategic partnerships.
+We urge negotiators to act in the interests of students to agree on a compromise that allows UK and EU students to continue to benefit from life-changing, high-quality international experiences, and that allows students, universities and organisations to develop and further crucial strategic partnerships.

-We know that students who study or train abroad achieve better degree outcomes, are less likely to be unemployed, and more likely to be in ‘graduate’ jobs six months after graduation.”
+We know that students who study or train abroad achieve better degree outcomes are less likely to be unemployed, and more likely to be in ‘graduate’ jobs six months after graduation.”